Dr Sun Yat-sen Museum: Other facilities

 The museum has an exhibition and lecture hall, reading room, video rooms, interactive study rooms and an activity room.
 It also provides audio guides, school lectures, educational DVDs and travelling exhibition panels.

 The museum offers electronic guides in Cantonese, Mandarin and English.

 Transportation

-The museum is accessible within walking distance South from Sheung Wan station of the MTR.
+The museum is accessible from Exit A2 of Sheung Wan station and Exit D2 of Central station on the MTR.